qopt-quantum-optimization/.github/profile/README.md

-# QOPT: Quantum Optimization Toolkit
+# Q-OPT: Quantum Optimization Toolkit

 The **QOPT Toolkit** is a collection of tools and software designed to support end-to-end quantum optimization workflows.